 Queen Elizabeth II ascended to the throne on February 6, 1952 (though her coronation was held the following year).
 Here, to help celebrate Her Majesty’s long and historic reign, we throw back to her 94th birthday when Royal Pastry Chefs shared a dessert recipe that’s perfect for teatime, or any time.

 Who doesn’t love cupcakes – especially when they happen to be chocolate, and most especially when the recipe comes from the Royal Pastry Chefs?
 In honour of Queen Elizabeth’s 94th birthday, Buckingham Palace released this recipe via Instagram.
-Whether you’re also celebrating a birthday during isolation or you just want to treat yourself and your family to a truly decadent tea time, try this dessert that’s, literally, fit for a Queen.
+Whether you’re also celebrating a special occasion or you just want to treat yourself to a truly decadent tea time, try this dessert that’s, literally, fit for a Queen.

 Chocolate Cupcake Recipes

-Ingredients for the cake sponges – (Make about 15)
+Ingredients for the cake sponges – (Makes about 15)

 250 g self-raising flour